 - Eliminate bugs (the fact that it isn’t your final product doesn’t mean it should be buggy), but don’t spend too much time perfecting the whole thing.
 You’ll essentially be burning your budget.

-The whole point of an MVP is to get as much learning with as little effort as possible.
+The whole point of an MVP full form in business is to get as much learning with as little effort as possible.

 What is the MVP process?

 An MVP is an experience that you rerun repeatedly: find the simplest possible experiment to test these hypotheses then use the test results in course correction.
 Creating a new product involves a lot of assumptions that need proving and verifying.